-During the last two decades or so, several projects have been aimed at heat mining by injecting cold fluid into hot rocks.
-Considerable work has been done on inducing steam production in declining operational geothermal fields by injecting cold water into deep boreholes, e.g. in the Geysers Geothermal Field in California.
-These heat-mining projects have operated under different names, such as "Hot Dry Rocks (HDR)", "Hot Wet Rocks

-(HWR)", "Hot Fractured Rock (HFR)", "Enhanced Geothermal Systems (EGS)" or "Engineered Geothermal Systems (EGS)", and have been tested to various extents in the USA, Europe and Japan.
+During the last two decades or so several projects attempting heat mining by injecting cold fluid into hot rocks have been operated.
+Considerable measures have been made to induce steam production in declining operational geothermal fields by injecting cold water into deep boreholes, e.g. in the Geysers geothermal field in California (Figure 10.2).
+These heat mining projects have operated under different names, such as "Hot Dry Rock (HDR)", "Hot Wet Rocks (HWR)", "Hot Fractured Rock (HFR)", "Enhanced Geothermal Systems (EGS)" or "Engineered Geothermal Systems (EGS)", and have been tested to various extents in USA, Europe and Japan.
 Heat mining by injecting cold fluid into hot rocks is common to all these projects.
-In Europe the hot rock temperatures tested at 4-5 km depths ranged from 200-300°C; in the USA they were from 300-400°C and above 500°C in Japan.
+In Europe the hot rock temperatures tested at 4-5 km depths, ranged from 200-300°C, and from 300-400°C in USA, and above 500°C in Japan.

-Recently, the IDDP added the acronym DUGR [for Deep Unconventional Geothermal Resources] to the list of acronyms above, in an attempt to distinguish geothermal reservoirs at supercritical conditions from HDR, HWR, HFR or EGS.
-DUGRs have temperatures in the 400-600°C range, and can produce supercritical fluids, if permeable zones are intersected by drilling.
+Recently, the IDDP added the acronym DUGR for Deep Unconventional Geothermal Resources to the list of acronyms above, in an attempt to distinguish geothermal reservoirs at supercritical conditions from HDR, HWR, HFR or EGS.
+DUGR's have temperatures in the 400-600°C range, and can produce supercritical fluids, if permeable zones are intersected by drilling.